Chiranjeevi2001/EcoTrack/README.md

 ```bash
   git clone https://github.com/Chiranjeevi2001/EcoTrack-v1.git
 ```
 After cloning is completed, navigate to the corresponding directory and open android studio.
-Add your project, select an Emulator (API>=24) , build and run your project!
+Add your project, select an Emulator (API>=24).
+Add the necessary API keys, build and run your project!

 ## 🔗 Links